Configure and pay for parallel jobs

 For private projects, you can get one free job that can run for up to 60 minutes each time.
 When you create a new Azure DevOps organization you may not always be given this free grant by default.

-To request the free grant for public or private projects, send an email to email@example.com and provide the following information:
+To request the free grant for public or private projects, submit a request.

 There is no time limit on parallel jobs for public projects and a 30 hour time limit per month for private projects.